alanpeixinho/kernelci-regzbot/docs/reference.md

    Regzbot will not consider a mail with this command as an activity for the regression.
 It thus will neither update the value for 'days since last activity' nor link to the mail in the 'latest activity' section of its web-interface.
 The command is useful for mails that are totally irrelevant for the bug processing process and thus would only be noise to people looking into the regression via regzbot; it's thus of use for mails only meant for regzbot, for example ones that just update Regzbot properties like the title.

+   Note: the same effect as this regzbot command can be achieved by adding '#justforregzbot' to the end of a mail's subject.
+The latter should be preferred for mails primarily intended for regzbot, as the tag makes such mails easy to chatch by mail filters and easy to spot in mailing lists archives.

  * `#regzbot poke`

    Regzbot will consider the mail with this command as a 'poke' asking for a progress update from someone involved.
 It's meant to be used in inquires when a regression seems to become stale, e.g., where there was no mail from a user or developer for a while.
 Regzbot in its reports and the web UI will show if someone sent a poke to get things rolling again.
 Apart from this the mail will be handled like it had contained `#regzbot ignore-activity`.
 It thus won't be counted as an activity and in regzbot web-interface continue to look state until someone replies.